daangn/stackflow/extensions/plugin-stack-depth-change/README.md

-# @stackflow/plugin-history-sync
+# @stackflow/plugin-stack-depth-change

-Synchronizes the stack state with the current browser's history
+Monitors a depth change in the stack.

 - [Documentation](https://stackflow.so)